Education, Employment and Training (EET) Service

 The EET Service has three key responsibilities.

-Tracking all young people from the age of 16 years old to September after their 18th birthday.
+Tracking all young people from the age of 16 years old after they have left school, until the September after their 18th birthday.

 The EET service provides learning and employment opportunities to the OXME website where it: